the-data-lab/gstore/README.md

 There are plently of other settings for IO optimizations such as number of request containers in old block-layer (The new block-layer is called blk-mq).
 Also the thread completion affinity for IO completions and many more.

+### Running on other graph files.
+Any graph need to be converted to G-Store format to run is successfully.
+For the time being, the conversion runs only from a binary graph file to G-Store format.
+The binary graph file is just a flat binary file containing edge tuple in <v0 v1> format.
+The size is 4 byte or each vertex.
+You need to change few hash defines to change this size.
+So, if you want to convert a graph file where vertex id is 6 or 8 bytes, G-Store can do it.
+Help will be written later.

+However, many real-world graph that we donwload from internet are in ascii format.
+They must be converted to binary format before G-Store can convert that to G-Store format.
+We do have utility function to convert the ascii to binary file.
+Help will be written later.